Azure-Samples/cognitive-services-speech-sdk/public_samples/README.md

 This project hosts the **samples** for the Microsoft Cognitive Services Speech SDK.
 To find out more about the Microsoft Cognitive Services Speech SDK itself, please visit the [SDK documentation site](https://aka.ms/csspeech).

+## News

+* Speech SDK Release 1.1.0

+  Beginning of November we released version 1.1.0 of the Speech SDK.
+The release notes can be found [here](https://docs.microsoft.com/azure/cognitive-services/speech-service/releasenotes#speech-service-sdk-110).

 ## Features

 This repository hosts samples that help you to get started with several features of the SDK.